 - Breakdown cover

-This is what attracted us to Spaceships more than any other; they do everything to ensure you can just get on with enjoying your holiday.
+This is what attracted us to Spaceships more than any other; they do everything to ensure you can just get on with enjoying your road trip vacation.
 That’s how it should be.

 See, even though we were ecstatic to have got our van fixed, we were a little envious watching these ‘Spaceships’ whizz past us as we struggled up some of the bigger hills in Scotland!